AndreTeixeira1998/overleafwiki/HTTPS-reverse-proxy-using-Nginx.md

 ## Example Nginx SSL config

 This Nginx config is a good foundation for setting up ShareLaTeX with HTTPS, it will deal with websockets correctly and has some sane defaults.
+It assumes nginx is running on the same host as the docker container, if this is not the case change the `proxy_pass http://localhost:5000;` accordingly.

 	server {